ctripcorp/mmkv-kotlin/README.md

   * `Any class that implements Parcelable`

-* The following types are additionally supported in the iOS source set:
+* The following types are additionally supported in the Apple source set:
   * `NSDate and any class that implements NSCoding protocol`